 The strengths of the ESFJ lie in the interpersonal area.
 This is also noticeable in their choice of career.
 ESFJ personalities prefer professions where there are clear structures and hierarchies.
 They are reliable workers.
 They take on all tasks that need to be done.
 No matter if they are tedious or boring.
 The ESFJ does what needs to be done.

 ESFJs are excellent administrators.
-This is where their empathy and organizational skills come in handy.
+Here comes to them their Empathy and organizational skills benefit them.
 They are also in good hands in accounting.
 Their sense of practicality and their accuracy predestine them for administrative tasks of all kinds.
 Here, however, they appreciate always maintaining personal contact with their customers and colleagues instead of juggling numbers in a lonely office.

 Other career options for ESFJ personalities arise in the medical and social sectors, as well as in educational professions.
 They are fantastic team players.
 ESFJs provide harmony and structure within a (work) group.
 In summary, the ESFJ needs three components for a fulfilling professional life: